Skill Context Window

 - Contains procedural knowledge and examples

-- References loaded when Claude determines they're needed
+- References loaded when Claude determines they're needed.
+This is a good place to put your rules.

 Progressive Disclosure Benefits